DOB: 1973 - 2019

 2019 Andrea Adamson Tiger, Mandel Gallery, Melbourne

-2018 Andrea Adamson Tiger, Seven Sisters Dreaming, Japingka Gallery, Fremantle, WA
+2018 Andrea Adamson Tiger, Seven Sisters Dreaming, Japingka Gallery, Fremantle

 2018 Andrea Adamson, Kate Owen Gallery, Sydney

 2021 Anangu Women Artists, Japingka Gallery, Fremantle